KurohanaJuri/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

 ### Management UI

-For the mangement we use Portainer, as explain in their tutorial, we run these commandes, they are for linux host, for other OS, see [https://www.portainer.io/installation/]()
+For the mangement we use Portainer, as explain in their tutorial, we run these commandes,(**Caution** ! they are for linux host, for other OS, see [https://www.portainer.io/installation/]())

 ```
 $ docker volume create portainer_data